 Europe has the most outstanding museums in the world and a historical culture that relates how the world in which we live today was designed, it is for sure one of the main tourist destinations in the world.

-Here we tell you what kind of clothes the best are to wear when traveling to Europe in winter season.
+Here we tell you what kind of clothes the best is to wear when traveling to Europe in the winter season.

 Suitable clothing items

 The most common mistake of a traveler who makes his first backpack for the cold is to put a lot of things in.

 To be well wrapped does not mean to carry many pieces of clothing, it means to carry the appropriate pieces of clothing.
 In this case, the right pieces are those that are made with quality materials and can overlap until we become small textile onions.

 When dressing in layers or applying the onion technique, remember that the better the quality of each of the layers you are going to put on, the fewer layers you will need to keep warm.